CamelCaseName/HUB75nano/README.md

 // #define PANEL_MAX_SPEED // uses more space but is faster, usually not needed
 // #define PANEL_FLIP_VERTICAL // flips the panel vertically
 // #define PANEL_FLIP_HORIZONTAL // flips the panel horizontally
+// #define PANEL_X 64 // width in pixels
+// #define PANEL_Y 32 // panel height in pixels
+// #define PANEL_MAX_FRAMETIME 127 // shades all colors, should be of the form of (2^n - 1)
 /////////////////////
 ```